abubakkariiui/echo-notes/README.md

    Then visit http://localhost:3000.

 ## Usage
+1. Sign in or create an account via Clerk (modal or `/sign-in` / `/sign-up` routes).
-1. Hit the glowing mic button to record a voice note.
+2. Hit the glowing mic button to record a voice note.
-2. Click **Process Note with AI** to upload, transcribe, and analyse the recording.
+3. Click **Process Note with AI** to upload, transcribe, and analyse the recording.
-3. Save the structured note to Supabase or copy it to your clipboard.
+4. Save the structured note to Supabase or copy it to your clipboard.
-4. Browse saved notes on the **Notes** page, review details, and delete unneeded entries.
+5. Browse saved notes on the **Notes** page, review details, and delete unneeded entries.

 ## Deployment
 - Deploy on [Vercel](https://vercel.com) for best DX.